 When you check-in online you choose a Check-In time.
 This is not your boarding time, but rather the time you can arrive at the cruise terminal and begin the check-in process.
 We like to choose an earlier time if possible, so that we can grab lunch onboard, and explore the ship before it gets too crowded.
 Many cruisers even go straight to the pool right away!
 Which why we recommend bringing your swim gear in your Disney Cruise carry on.

-Realizing we could board much earlier in the day and avoiding the crowds was something that has allowed us to start our vacation right away and enjoy more time on the cruise ship we had paid for.
-To maximize the most of your time (and in our opinion, your money)on the cruise we’d recommend getting there as early as your schedule allows.
-Keep in mind if you’re taking the Disney Cruise Line bus from a Walt Disney World Resort you won’t receive a check-in time.
-You’ll just check-in when the bus drops you off.
+Realizing we could board much earlier in the day and avoid the crowds was something that has allowed us to start our vacation right away and enjoy more time on the cruise ship we had paid for.
+To maximize the most of your time (and in our opinion, your money) on the cruise we’d recommend getting there as early as your schedule allows.

 The Boarding Process on Disney Cruise Line